rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 cd react-graphql-github-vanilla
 {{< /highlight >}}

-After your application has been created, you can start and test it with `npm start` and `npm test`.
-Once again, after you have learned about plain React in *the Road to learn React*, you should be familiar with npm, create-react-app and React itself.
+After your application has been created, you can test it with `npm start` and `npm test`.
+Again, after you have learned about plain React in *the Road to learn React*, you should be familiar with npm, create-react-app, and React itself.

-The following application will solely focus on the *src/App.js* file.
-It's up to you to split out components, configuration or functions to their own folders and files.
+The following application will focus on the *src/App.js* file.
+It's up to you to split out components, configuration, or functions to their own folders and files.
 Let's get started with the App component in the mentioned file.
-In order to simplify it, you can change it to the following content.
+In order to simplify it, you can change it to the following content:

 {{< highlight javascript >}}
 import React, { Component } from 'react';